saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 - **Brute Force Matcher (BFMatcher)** - `cv2.BFMatcher(cv2.NORM_HAMMING, crossCheck=True)` was used for keypoint matching.
 - Keypoints were extracted from each image and matched.
 - If fewer than **4 feature matches** were found, homography computation was not performed.
+- Tried SIFT + FLANN-Based Matcher, but it did not work well due to incorrect matches and slower performance.

 ### **Keypoint Matches on Each Image**
 ![Alt Text](partB/output/keypoints_left.jpg)